 Location of Budapest

-Budapest is the capital of Hungary (not to be confused with Bucharest, the capital of nearby Romania).
-The city is located in the central northern section of the country and is divided by the Danube River, which separates the Buda side from the Pest side.
+Budapest, the capital of Hungary, is not to be confused with Bucharest, the capital of nearby Romania.
+The city is located in the north-central section of Hungary and is divided by the Danube River, which separates the Buda side from the Pest side.
 The two sides were linked by the Chain Bridge in the mid-19th century, and Obuda, another part, was linked a few years later.
 The three historic sections of Budapest make up the modern Hungarian capital.
 Three islands on the Danube River are also a part of Budapest: Obuda Island, Margaret Island, and the largest, only partially within city limits, Csespel Island.

-You can find Budapest on a map of Hungary.
-It is located almost in the middle of the country, but closer to the northern edge, to the northeast of Lake Balaton.
-It also sits on top of thermal springs, which have created a thriving and well-established spa industry that is only one of Budapest's main attractions.
+Budapest sits on top of thermal springs, which have created a thriving and well-established spa industry that is one of Budapest's main attractions.

 History of Budapest

 The Magyars, or Hungarians, entered the Carpathian Basin, in which Budapest is located, in the 9th century.
-Hungarians are proud of their thousand-plus years of history in the region.
+Hungarians are proud of their 1,000-plus years of history in the region.